 - Convening community and provider dialogue through group model building with Fast Track Cities St. Louis

 - Conducting participatory needs assessment for a gender empowerment project with Uganda’s Nancholi Youth Organization

-The Brown School’s Social System Design Lab (SSDL) is a leader in advancing the use of system dynamics in social services and in communities.
-For more than 10 years, the SSDL has collaborated with social service agencies, community organizations, school systems, local and national government agencies, foundations, and research partners to advance participatory system dynamics methods and apply system dynamics modeling to promote social justice and equity.
-In addition, more than a dozen faculty members throughout the Brown School use or support system dynamics in their social work and public health research.
+The Brown School’s Social System Design Lab (SSDL) is a leader in advancing the science and practice of system dynamics with communities in pursuit of social justice and health equity.
+The SSDL convenes community practitioners and researchers around the world who use community based system dynamics in their work to push the boundaries of system dynamics practice.
+In addition, more than a dozen faculty members throughout the Brown School and Washington University use or support system dynamics in their social work and public health research.